earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 `sqlite-utils` is a handy tool for working with sqlite databases at the command line.
 It makes it simple to query for results or insert records from your terminal.

-One thing in particular its good at is creating a database schema based on a CSV or JSON schema.
+One thing in particular `sqlite-utils` is good at is creating a database schema based on a CSV or JSON schema.
 So if I start up the service and get a sample JSON doc:

 ```
 > curl -X GET -s localhost:8080 -d '{"id": 1}' | jq '.activity'